TosbackCgusBridge-Bot/CGUs-versions/Delta/Privacy Policy.md

 This Privacy Policy describes our practices related to the use, storage and disclosure of information we collect from or about you in the course of providing commercial air travel services at Delta.com and through our Fly Delta App.
 Delta reserves the right to modify this Privacy Policy at any time and without prior notice.
 We will post any changes on delta.com so please check regularly for the most recent version of our Privacy Policy.
 This Privacy Policy is not a contract and does not create any legal rights or obligations.

-If you have any further questions or comments, contact us using the Email Us page.
+If you have any further questions or comments, contact us using the Email Usopens in a new window page.

 Our Mobile Application **PRIVACY POLICY FOR DELTA AIR LINES MOBILE APPLICATIONS**